dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-you can use react-formstate to inject it into your state.
+you can use react-formstate to inject it into your state. (you can also inject in componentDidMount if necessary.)

 ```es6
 constructor(props) {